jguadarr974/cyber-project/README.md

 - Have nodejs installed : [nodejs](https://nodejs.org/en) <br/>

-to check that you installed it, open your terminal and enter :
+to check that you installed it, open your terminal and enter : <br/>
-**node -v
+node -v